lizard-w1zard/xray-docker-compose/README.md

 # xray-docker-compose

-Docker-based setup for Xray (VLESS over WebSocket) behind Nginx with TLS and optional fake frontend.
+Docker-based setup for Xray (VLESS over REALITY).
 Perfect for self-hosted, obfuscated, and TLS-protected Xray deployments.

 ## 📌 About Xray